First and second-generation black hole and neutron star mergers in 2+2 quadruples: population statistics: Conclusions

 3. We considered second-generation mergers by continuing the evolution of first-generation merger systems, assigning a GW recoil velocity to the merger remnant, and following the subsequent gravitational dynamical evolution with direct $N$-body integrations.
 In particular, the first-generation merger remnant can perturb the companion binary (either a weak perturbation, i.e., a fly-by, or a strong interaction possibly involving exchange interactions), potentially accelerating the companion binary's merger, or causing direct mergers between the first-generation remnant and a component in the companion binary.
 The latter type constitutes a second-generation merger.
 The scattering effect of the first-generation merger remnant on the companion binary is significant: the companion binary has a $\sim 1.5$ larger probability of merging when scattering is taken into account.

 4. Although highly uncertain due to observational uncertainties and simplifications made in the numerical modelling, we made rough estimates of first and second-generation merger rates of BH and NS mergers in 2+2 quadruples.
-Depending on the model assumptions (see Table~\ref{table:rates}), the combined merger rate in the local Universe of BH-BH, NS-NS, and BH-NS mergers is $\sim 10^{-1} \, \pgpc\,\pyr$ for first-generation mergers, and $\sim 10^{-8} \, \pgpc \, \pyr$ for second-generation mergers.
-These estimates are consistent with previous studies (which were typically based on less comprehensive population synthesis calculations).
-Overall, we find that the rate of first-generation mergers dominates over that of second-generation mergers by a factor of $\sim 10^7$.
+We stress that our estimated rates are likely overestimates given that we did not self-consistently take into account the effects of mass loss on the outer orbit (the latter will be addressed in future work).
+Depending on the model assumptions (see Table~\ref{table:rates}), the combined merger rate in the local Universe of BH-BH, NS-NS, and BH-NS mergers is on the order of $\sim 10^{1}$ and up to $\sim 10^2 \, \pgpc\,\pyr$ for first-generation mergers, and $\sim 10^{-5} \, \pgpc \, \pyr$ for second-generation mergers.
+These estimates are roughly consistent with previous studies (which were typically based on less comprehensive population synthesis calculations).
+Overall, we find that the rate of first-generation mergers dominates over that of second-generation mergers by a large factor of $\sim 10^7$.

 5. Second-generation mergers are able to populate most of the lower-end mass gap (between 2 and 5 $\msun$) when scattering is taken into account (see \F~\ref{fig:2g_mod11_mass}).
 This can be attributed to repeated mergers.
 However, we find that repeated mergers in 2+2 quadruples cannot explain the high-end mass gap (masses in excess of 50 $\msun$).